blockbridge/blockbridge-kb/guide/vmware/index.md

 ---
 layout: page
-title: VMWARE STORAGE MANAGEMENT GUIDE
+title: Blockbridge VMware Storage Guide
+description: A detailed guide, best practices, and performance tuning parameters for VMware using iSCSI storage.
+Everything you need to know for optimal configuration.
 permalink: /guide/vmware/index.html
 keywords: vmware
 toc: false
 ---

-This is a guide for deploying VMware vSphere clusters with Blockbridge storage.
+This is a guide for deploying VMware ESXi and VMware vSphere clusters on Blockbridge iSCSI storage

 Most readers will want to start with the
 **[Deployment and Tuning Quickstart](#deployment--tuning-quickstart)** section.